Leah Berenson

 Photo Credit: JohnZadeMD | TikTok

-Second, loofahs are abrasive, meaning that they have a tendency to be harsh on skin.
+First, over time, loofahs begin to harbor harmful bacteria that can become trapped in the skin and cause damage.
+In some cases, it actually increases the likelihood of acne and other skin problems.
+Second, loofahs are abrasive, meaning that they have a tendency to be harsh on the skin.
 For example, they can cause microscopic cuts and force skin to constantly be in a state of repair.
-In these cases, skin becomes more susceptible to certain fungal infections and possible long term health problems.
+In these cases, the skin becomes more susceptible to certain fungal infections and possible long-term health problems.
+The dermatologist highly recommends using your hand instead of a loofah or sponge stating it will make “your skin look a lot better”.

 Not only does Dr. Zade warn of the dangers associated with using a loofah.
 He also has shared several videos with other helpful tips for treating and dealing with sensitive skin, wrinkle repair, and even the best age to start getting Botox if that’s something you’re considering.
 He also shares a “secret pinch test” in which people can determine how to treat the circles under their eyes best.
 It’s as simple as pinching the skin under the eye and lifting it to examine it further.
 Each treatment method is unique to certain features that some may have while others may not.